NimbleStorage/ansinimble/README.md

 # NimbleStorage.Ansinimble
-Manages software and products from Nimble Storage
+Manages software and products from Nimble Storage.
+This is BETA software.

 ## Requirements
 This role assumes the latest Nimble Linux Toolkit (NLT) is installed on the host being managed by Ansible.
 The latest version of NLT may be obtained from [InfoSight](https://infosight.nimblestorage.com) (Nimble customers and partners only).

+* Requires a Nimble iSCSI array with NimbleOS 3.3+
 * Requires Ansible 2.2+ with the jmespath Python package installed

 ## Role Variables